Skip to content

 Short answers, pulled from the story.

-What is the oldest surviving epic poem in the History of poetry?
+What is the oldest surviving epic poem in the history of poetry?

-The Epic of Gilgamesh dates from the 3rd millennium BCE in Sumer.
+The oldest surviving epic poem is the Epic of Gilgamesh, which dates from the 3rd millennium BCE in Sumer, located in present-day Iraq.
 It was written in cuneiform script on clay tablets and later on papyrus.